Q: What happens during each tutoring session?

 Q: Can students bring in homework?

-A: While not mandatory, students are encouraged to bring in material they are having trouble with, be it school homework or workbooks they use outside of school.
+A: While not mandatory, students are encouraged to bring in material they would like help with, be it school homework or workbooks they use outside of school.

 Q: What are students expected to bring?